Ordering phenomena in a heterostructure of frustrated and unfrustrated triangular-lattice Ising layers: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Magnetism of bilayers and multilayers is a rapidly developing research field mainly due to the fact that they show novel magnetic properties different from those of bulk materials as well as due to advances in their characterization and preparation at atomic scale~\cite{jong76,bala08,shi15}.
-This can lead to useful technological applications such as high density magnetic recording and magnetic sensors~\cite{shim92}.
-One of the main theoretical interests lies in the possibility to study the cross-over phenomena between the two- and three-dimensional systems~\cite{cape76,jong90}.
+Magnetism in thin films (i.e., bilayers and multilayers) is a rapidly developing research field due to their novel magnetic properties different from bulk materials as well as recent advances in their fabrication and characterization techniques at atomic scale~\cite{jong76,bala08,shi15}.
+This can lead to useful technological applications such as high-density magnetic recording and magnetic sensors~\cite{shim92}.
+One of the main theoretical interests lies in the possibility to study the crossover phenomena between two-dimensional (2D) and 3D systems~\cite{cape76,jong90}.

-A number of studies focused on magnetic properties of simple Ising bilayers formed by two ferromagnetic layers coupled by an exchange interaction of varying strength~\cite{ferr91,hans93,hori97,lipo98,li01,kim01,ghae04,monr04,szal12,szal13}.
-Such bilayers have been shown to undergo phase transitions that belong to the same universality class as a two-dimensional Ising model and their critical temperature is controlled by the so-called shift exponent that depends on the interlayer to intralayer coupling ratio.
-If the underlying lattice is bipartite and there are no competing further-neighbor interactions the sign of the respective exchange interactions is irrelevant in the absence of an external magnetic field.
+A number of previous studies focused on magnetic properties of simple Ising bilayers formed by two ferromagnetic (FM) layers coupled by an exchange interaction of varying strength~\cite{ferr91,hans93,hori97,lipo98,li01,kim01,ghae04,monr04,szal12,szal13}.
+Such bilayers have been shown to undergo phase transitions that belong to the 2D Ising universality class and their critical temperature is controlled by the shift exponent that depends on the interlayer to intralayer coupling ratio.
+In a recent numerical work on the thin-film Ising systems, composed of multiple layers, a systematic continuous deviation has been reported not only for the critical temperature but also for the critical exponents, the latter of which however could be more adequately regarded as effective exponents, relative to their values for the single layer system~\cite{phu09a}.